Family trip to Dharamshala

 The next day, we left the hotel and drove to Dalhousie to stay in a homestay.
 We booked a cute homestay called Tilsharit Garden. we felt totally at home.
 The rooms were spacious and clean.
 There was a living room where we could play with kids.
 And the food was especially delicious!
 Early morning breakfast of Chhole puri and evening comfort food of Dal Khichadi was the highlight.
 We settled in to enjoy our stay in Dalhousie.

 The next day we decided to visit this ‘Mini Switzerland’ of India called Khajjiar.
-Though it is overexploited and commercialized as a tourist location, it still retains its beauty.
-The Khajjiar lake is surrounded by tall cedar trees.
+Although the overflow of tourists has overexploited and commercialized the location, it still retains its beauty.
+The tall cedar trees surround the Khajjiar lake.
 You can walk around the vicinity of the lake, click photos in Himachali dress.
 Or you can enjoy various activities like Zorbing, etc. The chai and Maggi in the nearby canteen is kind of mandatory in this weather.

 We skipped the Maggi to have some yummy parathas in the nearby place called ‘Lakkarmandi’.
-This place is also known for its Dhogri family population who makes charcoal for a living.
+The locals are the Dhogri family population who makes charcoal for a living.

 Kalatop Wildlife Sanctuary

-Then we visited the Kalatop Wildlife sanctuary.
+The Kalatop Wildlife sanctuary was next on our itinerary of a family trip to Dharamshala.
 We chose to walk from the main road in Lakkarmandi to the top.
 We walked this 4 km in the hopes of catching some birds sighting around, but we were out of luck.
 Still, we enjoyed the walk immensely through the Deodar, Pine, and Fir trees.
-It was probably one of the most beautiful walks I experienced.
+It was probably one of the most beautiful walks!